nathabonfim59/gargantua-sink/README.md

 - Preserves all email content and metadata
 - Organized and intuitive file structure
 - Naming based on timestamp and unique ID
+- Multi-domain support with separate TLS configurations
+- Flexible storage organization by domain and user
+- Support for both secure (TLS) and insecure connections
+- Simple command-line interface
+- Configurable storage paths for each domain

 ## 🚀 Installation